all-c-a-p-s/General-Cipher-Solver/README.md

 - update function call in main.rs (remember to set generic parameter appropriately depending on crossover)
 - optionally change GA parameters

+**NOTE:** Examples can be found for a simple monoalphabetic substitution cipher, or for a slightly more complicated four square cipher solver.

 Once this is done, sit back and watch the [BLAZINGLY FAST](https://programmerhumor.io/rust-memes/rust-is-blazingly-fast-and-we-wont-shut-up-about-it-f24q) parallelised solver 🚀🚀🚀